OpiumProtocol/opium-protocol-v2/docs/contracts/specs/contracts/core/OpiumPositionToken.md

 ***OpiumPositionToken.symbol() view***

-> Details: Returns the symbol of the token, usually a shorter version of the name.
+> Notice: It overrides the OpenZeppelin symbol() getter and returns a custom erc20 symbol which is derived from the endTime of the erc20 token's associated derivative's maturity, the custom derivative name chosen by the derivative author and the derivative hash

 Outputs